More Transit Network Design Courses Coming in 2026, including Washington DC Jan 15-16.

 Most people don’t travel that much.
 Most people have therefore adapted, often unconsciously, to the climate where they live.
 (As they say in Saskatchewan, “there’s no bad weather, there are only bad clothes.”)
 There are ways to adapt to most weather conditions.
 There are things you can do as an individual, and then there are also things that great urban design and planning can do.

 Are there extreme exceptions?
 Dubai comes to mind.
-I’ve walked in Dubai, scurrying from one rectangular block of Modernist shade to the next, often needing to cross high-speed streets full of reckless drivers.
+I’ve walked in Dubai, scurrying from one trapezoid of Modernist shade to the next, often needing to cross high-speed streets full of reckless drivers.
 But Dubai’s problem is not that it would be impossible to walk there.
 It’s that the city was mostly designed by elites who assumed that nobody would walk (because they as elites wouldn’t walk) and they’ve therefore made choices that make walking difficult.
 There are pleasant walkable areas in Dubai, notably the historic port that was laid out back when everyone walked.

 And in every city there will be times when walking is less pleasant.
 But people and economies adapt to that.
 The Spanish ritual of the siesta is a practical adaptation to the fact that it’s often unpleasantly hot in the mid-afternoon.
 So people often rest then, and instead drive their economies late into the evening.
 Most cities also tolerate a few days a year when the weather is so bad that the economy isn’t expected to function normally.
 In Portland, where I live, winter ice and snow have this effect; these events are so rare that the city can’t expect to handle them the way Chicago does.
 We mostly shut down the city for a day or two, and that ends up being the least bad solution.